jobcloud/applywith-sdk/README.md

 [`@jobcloud/applywith-sdk`](https://www.npmjs.com/package/@jobcloud/applywith-sdk) is a JavaScript library that lets you easily integrate JobCloud's "Apply with jobs.ch" button on your application form or ATS integration.
 The feature is mobile-friendly and allows job seekers to apply faster with their jobs.ch profile, including their CV and uploaded documents.

+In order to use it in production, you need an access key.
+Please contact [applywith@jobcloud.ch](mailto:applywith@jobcloud.ch) alongside with a logo image (400x400px) and the domain you want to run it on.

 ## Installation

 Using [npm](https://www.npmjs.com/):